 Neurofeedback-An Introduction [Video]

-Watching this video will inform you how neurofeedback helps ADHD, anxiety, depression, mTBI and more.
+Watching this video will inform you how neurofeedback helps ADHD, anxiety, depression, mTBI, and more.
 The compilation of information in the video, including testimonials from actual patients who have benefitted from using neurofeedback, will help you gain important perspectives on a drug-free approach to many health challenges.

 Neurofeedback Brain Training for Adult ADHD

 ADD/ADHD manifests itself in a myriad number of ways, thus it is considered a spectrum disorder.
 Additionally, there are many casual links to ADHD/ADD but there is no specific cause or issue that causes all cases of the disorder.
 However, all the links and symptoms do have one relation in common, and that is the brain.
 Brains function by using electrical and chemical receptors and generators and these produce brainwaves in patterns that are subsequently linked to other functions in the brain.
 For those who suffer from ADHD/ADD, the patterns are often out of sync when compared with others who have normal patterns.
-Neurofeedback brain training addresses this incongruity in the patterns and thus allow the brain to reset or adjust to generating the correct patterns.
+Neurofeedback brain training addresses this incongruity in the patterns and thus allows the brain to reset or adjust to generating the correct patterns.

 There are several steps that occur before the actual implementation of neurofeedback brain training.
 At Michigan Brain Health we often order blood tests and evaluate your nutritional habits to help determine if a variety of factors are present that can affect the successful outcome of your neurofeedback program.
 Often, additional treatments are recommended in conjunction with neurofeedback brain training to both improve and assist the overall effectiveness of the neurofeedback training program.
 Any additional procedures considered are based upon the examination of the individual client.